zhangw864680355/yolo_v3_keras/README.md

 4. MultiGPU usage: use `--gpu_num N` to use N GPUs.
 It is passed to the [Keras multi_gpu_model()](https://keras.io/utils/#multi_gpu_model).

 ## Training for your data
-1. Use labelImg tools[labelImg](https://github.com/tzutalin/labelImg) to label image and generate your own annotation file.
+1. Use labelImg tools [labelImg](https://github.com/tzutalin/labelImg) to label image and generate your own annotation file.

 2. Convert annotation file to text file, format is as follows:

-3. Generate your own annotation file and class names file.
     One row for one image;
     Row format: `image_file_path box1 box2 ... boxN`;
     Box format: `x_min,y_min,x_max,y_max,class_id` (no space).